Bombus terricola: Conservation status

-Like several other North American species in its subgenus Bombus, the yellow-banded bumblebee has suffered sharp declines in numbers since the mid-1990s.The Xerces Society for Insect Conservation has placed Bombus terricola on their "Red List" of endangered bees.
-The yellow-banded bumblebee has disappeared over large parts of its range, but is still present in Vermont, New Hampshire, and Maine, where the population appears to be stabilizing and in the Great Smoky Mountains, where the population seems to be expanding.
+Like several other North American species in its subgenus Bombus, the yellow-banded bumble bee has suffered sharp declines in numbers since the mid-1990s.The Xerces Society for Insect Conservation has placed Bombus terricola on their "Red List" of endangered bees.
+The yellow-banded bumble bee has disappeared over large parts of its range, but is still present in Vermont, New Hampshire, and Maine, where the population appears to be stabilizing and in the Great Smoky Mountains, where the population seems to be expanding.
 It is not clear whether this is because it has developed some resistance to the parasite, Nosema bombi, or whether the parasite has not yet spread into these parts.
-The rusty-patched bumblebee (Bombus affinis) has suffered an even steeper decline.
+The rusty-patched bumble bee (Bombus affinis) has suffered an even steeper decline.
 It will become clearer over time whether populations of these bees will remain viable or whether the species will become extinct.